Active learning of digenic functions with boolean matrix logic programming: Abstract

 \section{Abstract}

-We apply logic-based machine learning techniques to facilitate cellular engineering and drive biological discovery, based on comprehensive databases of metabolic processes called genome-scale metabolic network models (GEMs).
+We apply logic-based machine learning techniques to facilitate cellular engineering and drive biological discovery, using a comprehensive knowledge base of metabolic processes called a genome-scale metabolic network model (GEM).
 Predicted host behaviours are not always correctly described by GEMs.
 Learning the intricate genetic interactions within GEMs presents computational and empirical challenges.
-To address these, we describe a novel approach called Boolean Matrix Logic Programming (BMLP) by leveraging boolean matrices to evaluate large logic programs.
+To address these difficulties, we describe a novel approach called Boolean Matrix Logic Programming (BMLP) by leveraging boolean matrices to evaluate large logic programs.
 We introduce a new system, $BMLP_{active}$, which efficiently explores the genomic hypothesis space by guiding informative experimentation through active learning.
 In contrast to sub-symbolic methods, $BMLP_{active}$ encodes a state-of-the-art GEM of a widely accepted bacterial host in an interpretable and logical representation using datalog logic programs.
-Notably, $BMLP_{active}$ can successfully learn the interaction between a gene pair with fewer training examples than random experimentation, overcoming the increase in experimental design space. $BMLP_{active}$ enables rapid optimisation of metabolic models and offers a realistic approach to a self-driving lab for microbial engineering.
+Notably, $BMLP_{active}$ can successfully learn the interaction between a gene pair with 90\% fewer training examples than random experimentation, overcoming the increase in experimental design space. $BMLP_{active}$ enables rapid optimisation of metabolic models and offers a realistic approach to a self-driving lab for microbial engineering.

 \keywords{Logic Programming \and Boolean Matrices \and Systems Biology \and Genome-Scale Metabolic Networks.}